 Legislative Session

-The 2021 Legislative Session is in progress.
-To find out what bills have been put forward, go to the Oregon State Legislature Website (OLIS) here.
+To find out what bills are put forward in legislative session, go to the Oregon State Legislature Website (OLIS) here.
 Both House Bills (HB) and Senate Bills (SB) are listed in numerical order starting with Senate Bills.

 This will take you to the bill’s page where you can learn more about that particular bill and sign-up to receive regular email updates on the bill’s progress through the legislative process.
 A schedule of committee meetings is available at the bottom of the page if you would like to see when the bill is scheduled to be reviewed by different committees.
 You can also watch past hearings and meetings that are listed here.